ARDENT-Senior-Design/velodyne_plugin/README.md

 rostopic pub /my_velodyne/vel_cmd std_msgs/Float32 1.0
 ```

-The default speed of the LIDAR is set to 25 rad/s in the velodyne.world folder
+The default speed of the LIDAR is set to 25 rad/s in the velodyne.world file